quantifyearth/tmf-implementation/README.md

     to generate the outputs from the methodology like the equivalent permanence and the additionality per year.

-Additionally, there is a wrapper script called `tmfpython.sh` in the `scripts/` folder.
+Additionally, there is a wrapper script called `tmfpython.sh`.
 This contains all of the pipeline commands and uses the `tmfpython3` magic wrapper.
+The input files and folders for this wrapper script are specified in the tmfpython3.conf file.

 ## Bugs